HydroModPy/HydroModPy/docs/source/theory/streams_and_seepage/downslope-distance-calibration.rst

 **Publish** :math:`T/R`, **not** :math:`K`.
 The conductivity inherits the recharge series entirely: changing reanalysis moves it by +3, +25 and -28 per cent on three catchments.
 On a five-layer model, :math:`T/R` is stable to 1.21 where the mean distance no longer separates anything.
+The ratio is not computed for you: the calibration returns the conductivity raw in ``best_parameters`` and emits neither the ratio nor the recharge that divides it, so forming :math:`T/R` and naming that recharge series beside it is the author's work.

 **The positional uncertainty of the mapped network is oriented.** Displacing it by one cell moves the ratio by a factor 3.7 to 8.9 depending on the catchment,